 Boston Scientific Supply Chain

-We are committed to conducting business only with suppliers who adhere to the highest ethical standards and comply with laws and regulations applicable to their business, including laws related to human trafficking and slavery.
+We are committed to conducting business with suppliers who adhere to the highest ethical standards and comply with laws and regulations applicable to their business, including laws related to human trafficking and slavery.
 We are further committed to promoting principles of human rights as recognized and understood by the international community, which includes freely chosen employment, avoidance of child labor, reasonable working hours, fair wages and benefits, and humane treatment.
 Evaluating potential partnerships against our strict criteria takes time, but partnerships with responsible suppliers are a fundamental component of our commitment to human rights, environmentally sustainable practices, as well as business continuity and risk mitigation strategy.
 Among other areas, a potential new supplier is evaluated based on its commitment to responsible business practices, sustainability, and social responsibility.
 This includes a review of the supplier’s corporate principles, core values, and code of conduct policies to assess commitment and adherence to responsible business practices, including upholding human rights and vigilance against human trafficking and slavery.
 Prior to engagement of a supplier, we evaluate the supplier through a risk-based assessment, which may include supplier questionnaires and audits of supplier facilities.
 Our expectations for compliance with ethical and quality standards are communicated to all potential suppliers.
 These principles and expectations are articulated in our Supplier Guidebook.
-The Supplier Guidebook is available for viewing on our website: https://www.bostonscientific.com/content/dam/bostonscientific/corporate/suppliers/suppliers_Supplier-Guidebook.pdf
+The Supplier Guidebook is available for viewing here.